 At the start, GP & J Baker concentrated on importing Persian, Turkish and Turkoman carpets to the UK, which they re-exported to France and America.
 Soon, however, the brothers started to produce their own beautiful prints and weaves, employing some of the leading designers of the day.
 Avid and discerning collectors of rare and iconic designs gathered over the years from their own adventurous travels, the brothers began what has become the largest and most exciting privately owned textile archive in the world.

-In the late 1890s GP & J Baker bought the renowned Swaisland Fabric Printing Company in southeast London, gaining most of its printing blocks and an archive of pattern books dating back more than a century.
+In the late 1800s, GP & J Baker bought the renowned Swaisland Fabric Printing Company in south-east London, acquiring most of its printing blocks and a collection of pattern books dating back more than a century.
 A few years later, George Percival added a further 400 antique block prints from the Holzach studio in Paris, followed by a further 250 rare Indian printed cottons.
 In the early 1900s, the company’s most popular designs of naturalistic English garden flowers became part of the enduring GP & J Baker signature style.
 Many of its exquisite prints today are still sourced and adapted from its original archives: a number of which have been in production for 50 to 100 years, each re-issue adding another layer to their considerable charm.

 GP & J BAKER Chelsea Harbour Design Centre, London SW10 0XF +44 (0)20 7351 7760